-TTUHSC expects all members of the University Community to comply with the law.
-Members of the University Community who violate TTUHSC policies and laws may be subject to disciplinary action, up to and including termination of employment, expulsion from TTUHSC, or being barred from TTUHSC premises and events.
-See TTUHSC OP 51.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws for additional information on TTUHSC's Non-Discrimination and Anti-Harassment Policy. http://www.ttuhsc.edu/hsc/op/op51/op5102.pdf
+The University expects all members of the University Community to comply with the law.
+Members of the University Community who violate University policies and laws may be subject to disciplinary action, up to and including termination of employment, expulsion from the University, or being barred from University premises and events.